New York Times adds more digital subscribers, shares climb

-NEW YORK — Share of the company that owns The New York Times rose Wednesday after the publisher reported that it grew digital subscribers again in its latest quarter.
+NEW YORK — Shares of the company that owns The New York Times rose Wednesday after the publisher reported that it grew digital subscribers again in its latest quarter.

 The New York Times Co. said it added 223,000 digital subscriptions, and it has 4.5 million total subscriptions now.
 It is aiming to have 10 million by 2025.